Some incompatible software is automatically disabled when you upgrade macOS.

-When you upgrade OS X, or when you migrate your content to a new Mac, software that's known to be incompatible with the new version of OS X is set aside and won’t run on your updated system.
+When you upgrade macOS or migrate content to a new Mac, software known to be incompatible with the new macOS version is set aside and won’t run on your updated system.
 The software is moved to a folder named Incompatible Software, at the top level of your Mac startup disk.